 Sexual health promotion strategy and action plan

-The 'Sexual Health Promotion Strategy and Action Plan (2008-13)' aims to improve, protect and promote the sexual health and well being of the population of Northern Ireland.
+The 'Sexual Health Promotion Strategy and Action Plan (2008-13)' aimed to improve, protect and promote the sexual health and well being of the population of Northern Ireland.
 The 'Progress and Priorities: Addendum to the Sexual Health Promotion Strategy and Action Plan' extended the strategy with an updated action plan until December 2015.
-Implementation of the DHSSPS sexual health promotion policy is led by the Public Health Agency through a regional Sexual Health Improvement Network (SHIN) of key stakeholders which includes voluntary organisations.

 Sexually transmitted infections